- Q – Where can I find the MyEnvera app?

 - Upon expiration of a written exception notice, the owner will have 24 hours to remove the vehicle in accordance with the Parking/

-A – Please contact CDD Club Director Michael Rodriguez by phone at (813) 649-1500 or by email for a temporary parking sticker to park in a CDD parking lot.
+- A – Please contact CDD Club Director Michael Rodriguez by email or by phone at (813) 649-1500 for a temporary parking sticker to park in a CDD parking lot.

-A – If you see a potential parking violation in a CDD parking lot, please contact CDD Club Director Michael Rodriguez by phone at (813) 649-1500 or by email.
+- A – If you see a potential parking violation in a CDD parking lot, please contact CDD Club Director Michael Rodriguez by email or by phone at (813) 649-1500

 HOA PARKING AREAS AND ROADWAYS